SCORM Progress Tracking

 When a learner completes training, the SCORM bridge sends the following data back to the LMS:

 Each of these maps to a specific SCORM data model element.
 Completion status writes to cmi.completion_status in SCORM 2004 and to cmi.core.lesson_status in SCORM 1.2.
-Score writes to cmi.score.raw with the scaled equivalent on cmi.score.scaled.
+Score writes to cmi.score.raw in both versions, with the scaled equivalent on cmi.score.scaled only in 2004 (1.2 has no scaled field).
 Session time accumulates on cmi.session_time in ISO 8601 duration format, and the resume bookmark is serialised into cmi.suspend_data.
-Commits to these elements happen at every challenge-level checkpoint, not only at session end, so an interrupted session still produces a partially-reported state that the LMS can display.
+The bridge re-commits these elements on every heartbeat tick during an active session, so an interrupted session still produces a partially-reported state that the LMS can display.

 Completion Criteria

-SCORM 2004 also distinguishes between completion (did the learner finish the activity) and success (did they pass it).
-SecureCodingHub reports both: cmi.completion_status reflects whether the topic was finished, and cmi.success_status reflects whether the passing-score threshold was met.
-SCORM 1.2 collapses these into a single status; in that case we write passed when both conditions are true and completed when the topic was finished but the score fell short.
+SCORM 2004 distinguishes between completion (did the learner finish the activity) and success (did they pass it).
+The bridge reports both: cmi.completion_status reflects whether the activity is finished, and cmi.success_status reflects whether the average passing-score threshold was met.
+SCORM 1.2 has no separate completion / success split — the bridge writes passed or failed to cmi.core.lesson_status once completion is true, and incomplete otherwise.

 Score Calculation